Who Fits Specialty Contact Lenses?

 If you have an eye condition that prevents you from wearing regular contact lenses, such as corneal irregularities (i.e. keratoconus), post corneal transplant, severe dry-eye, or an unusually high refractive error, scleral contact lenses may be a good fit.

 Special lenses may also help patients cope with complications following surgery or improve remaining refractive errors.
-Dr. Moshe Mendelson and Dr. Jackson Lau can help you evaluate your alternatives.
+Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng can help you evaluate your alternatives.

 Conditions Special Lenses Can Treat